Joaquín Piquerez: Palmeiras

 On 31 July 2021, Brazilian club Palmeiras announced the signing of Piquerez on a permanent deal until 31 December 2025.
 In November, Piquerez won his first title with Palmeiras.
 He started in the Copa Libertadores de 2021 final against Flamengo, which Palmeiras won 2–1.

 In the 2022 season, Piquerez established himself as team absolute starter.
 At the beginning of the year, he won the 2022 Recopa Sudamericana and the 2022 Campeonato Paulista.
 Three months later, in July, he scored his first goal for Palmeiras, opening the scoring in the second leg of the round of 16, against São Paulo, for the Copa do Brasil.
 In the same match, the full-back completed 100 appearances for Palmeiras for Palmeiras.
 In November, Piquerez won the Campeonato Brasileiro Série A 2022 and was named to Campeonato Brasileiro Série A Team of the Year.
 That following season, he won the 2023 Campeonato Paulista and the 2023 Campeonato Brasileiro Série A, being again a pillar of the team.

 International career

-Piquerez is a former Uruguayan youth international.
-He was part of national team squads at 2015 South American U-17 Championship and 2019 Pan American Games.
-In December 2019, he was called up to under-23 national team for 2020 CONMEBOL Pre-Olympic Tournament.
+Piquerez has represented Uruguay at various youth levels.
+He was part of national team squads at the 2015 South American U-17 Championship and the 2019 Pan American Games.
+In December 2019, he was called up to under-23 team for the 2020 CONMEBOL Pre-Olympic Tournament.

-Piquerez received maiden call-up to senior team on 28 May 2021 for FIFA World Cup qualification matches.
+Piquerez received his first call-up to the Uruguay national team on 28 May 2021 for FIFA World Cup qualification matches.
 However, he got injured the following day and was replaced by Camilo Cándido.
 He made his senior team debut on 2 September 2021 in a 1–1 draw against Peru.
+On 31 May 2026, he was named in Uruguay's 26-man squad for the 2026 FIFA World Cup.